-Dallas has an extensive but under-utilised public transport network known as DART, an acronym for Dallas Area Rapid Transit (DART) system.
+Public transport in Dallas is primarily managed by the Dallas Area Rapid Transit (DART) system.
 DART offers a comprehensive range of services including buses, light rail, commuter rail and paratransit services.
 In 2022, the system had a ridership of over 41 million trips.
-Despite the bus and rail services available to the city’s population, most residents prefer to get around using a car.
-Even weekday public transport commuters are likely to invest in their own car, as it comes in handy for exploring the surrounding areas at weekends or travelling during vacations.
+Despite the bus and rail services available to the city's population, most residents opt to purchase and drive a car for their daily commutes.
+Even weekday public transport commuters are likely to invest in a car, as it comes in handy for exploring the surrounding areas at weekends or travelling during vacations.

 Public transport in Dallas

 Dallas's light rail network serves most of the city's suburbs and comprises 93 miles (5km) between four colour-coded lines.
-Trains operate from 5am to 12am daily, with trains arriving every 7 to 15 minutes during rush hours and every 20 to 30 minutes at off-peak and late-night hours.
+Trains operate from 5am to 12am daily, with trains arriving every seven to 15 minutes during rush hours and every 20 to 30 minutes at off-peak and late-night hours.

 There is a single commuter train line, known as the Trinity Railway Express or TRE.
-The TRE has connections with all four light rail lines and covers areas west of the coverage provided by the light rail system.
+The TRE has connections with all four light rail lines and covers areas west of the services provided by the light rail system.

 The bus network in Dallas is extensive and accounts for most of DART's trips.
-DART's bus network boasts over 90 routes that operate daily from 5:30am to midnight.
-One can get almost anywhere using the city’s buses, although most bus journeys will require multiple transfers that lengthen travelling times.
+DART's bus network boasts over 90 routes that operate daily from 5.30am to midnight.
+One can get almost anywhere using the city's buses, although most bus journeys will require multiple transfers that lengthen travelling times.

-DART operates a free modern streetcar service which runs from the Bishop Arts District to Union Station, the major transport hub downtown.
+DART operates a free modern streetcar service which runs from the Bishop Arts District to Union Station, the central transport hub downtown.
 Streetcars run from 5.30am to midnight and arrive every 20 minutes.

 There's also a historic tram service known as the M-Line Trolley, which is also free.
 There are several attractions along the single route it travels daily, including restaurants, shopping districts and hotels.

 Taxis in Dallas